Best Movies 2017: Heartbreaking And Heartwarming, ‘Last Flag Flying’ Is A Must-Watch On Amazon Prime

 Nealon agrees right away to help Richard on his journey, and though he was reluctant at first, Mueller eventually agrees to join them.
 The banter between the trio is often a riot, especially between Cranston and Fishburne’s characters.
 While Richard has found a God-fearing life, Sal certainly has not.
 Bryan’s character is constantly provoking the reverend, and Laurence’s retorts are often gut-busting.

 The three set out on a road trip, and they examine the effects of warfare both past and present.
-They contemplate the lack of purpose with the Vietnam War, and question the purpose of current ones.
+They contemplate the lack of purpose with the Vietnam War and question the purpose of current ones.
 They also reflect on their own lives, and a tragic decision the three of them made over 30-years ago.
 If you like soul searching movies, then this should be right up your alley.

 The cast all deliver stunning performances.
 Steve Carell gives the performance of his career as Richard Shepherd.
 We see “Doc” try to desperately make sense of all his loss as he learns to lean on his friends.
 In some scenes, Carell is likely to make you cry because of his moving portrayal; in other scenes, he is likely to make you cry from laughter (but expect more of the former than the latter).